kiranpoojary/System-Design/3_High_Level_Design/1_GMAIL/1_Gmail_Sys_Design.md

 The authentication service needs to authenticate every user request.
 How do you balance efficiency and security?

+# Chapter #3: API contracts & Versioning

+How are API contracts made and managed in a micro-service architecture?

+backward version compatability

 # Chapter #4: Sending, Tagging & Searching Emails

 The core of the system: sending and searching emails with their metadata.

+# Chapter #5: Contacts & Groups